KavrakiLab/Ape-Gen2.0/README.md

 - Thorough input checking (example is peptide sequence in HLA peptide fetching must be an amino acid sequence)

 #### Major issues:
-- Remove `addH` variable
-- Find another way for the case where we cannot find an appropriate template: Fetch a template with same sequence length if it exists and just replace.
-If there is not, add it: 2 cases, a 15-mer and a 14-mer in the DB, codes to add: 6VQ2, 4U6X
 - Testing/Testing/Testing...

 ### PTMs: